veselyo/intakeai/README.md

 After the call is ended, the dashboard will automatically add an entry with the collected information.
-You can access the dashboard here: https://neuro140.vercel.app/.
+You can access the dashboard here:
+[Dashboard Server](https://intakeai-4izya2nwk-ovesely.vercel.app/).
 As per the demo, “Mark Davis” was added there automatically.

 ![Dashboard Screenshot](dashboard.png)